Wasserstein Stability for Persistence Diagrams: Applications

 where $h_v^M:M\to \R$, $h_v^M(x)=\langle x, v\rangle$ is the height function on $M$ in direction $v$.
 Letting the set $M$ vary gives us the map

 where $C^0(S^{d-1},\Dgm^d)$ is the set of continuous functions from $S^{d-1}$ to $\Dgm^d$, the latter being equipped with some Wasserstein $p$-distance. \end{definition}

 The persistent homology transform is a complete descriptor of constructible sets; for $M_1, M_2 \subset \R^d$, $\PHT(M_1)=\PHT(M_2)$ implies $M_1=M_2$ as subsets of $\R^d$.
-This was originally proved in~\cite{turner2014persistent} for piecewise linear compact subsets in $\R^2$ and $\R^3$, and then the more general proof was given in~\cite{curry2018many} and independently in~\cite{ghrist2018persistent}.
-Here we restrict ourselves to different embeddings of the same simplicial complex where the embeddings are each determined linearly by the placement of the vertices.
-We call such shapes the geometric vertex embedding of a finite simplicial complex and notably they are always a constructible set.
+This was originally proved in~\cite{turner2014persistent} for $\R^2$ and $\R^3$, and then the more general proof was given in~\cite{curry2018many} and independently in~\cite{ghrist2018persistent}.
+Finite embedded geometric simplicial complexes are examples of constructible sets.